Grace-Hephzibah/SRM-B.Tech-Notes/README.md

 - If your subject is not here, please check the other semester of the same year.
 - Like: 18MES103L could be in 1st semester or 2nd semester

+## Contribution Guidelines

+- If there is a set of notes that can help other, please create an issue.
+- Be assigned for the task and then work on your assigned issue.
+- One person can work on only one issue at a time.
+- Keep the notes and materials clear and well arranged.
+- You can also create a sample.md file to talk about your materials.

 ### Materials

 - Presentations